shanieMoonlight/moonlight-repo/libs/packages/@moonlight/theming/README.md

 - **🔄 CSS Variables** - Modern implementation using CSS custom properties
 - **🔄 Dynamic theme configuration** - Update available themes at runtime
 - **🎬 Smooth theme transitions** - Visually pleasing theme changes with overlay or morph effects
+- **🗺️ Hierarchical theming** - Different sections of your app can have different themes

 ## Installation